-ANABEL HO - Principal ARAD, RAD RTS, AISTD, AAC, RAD Examiner
+Anabel Ho - Principal ARAD, RAD RTS, AISTD, AAC, RAD International Examiner

-Ms. Ho has taught and choreographed for the past 27 years.
+Ms. Ho has taught and choreographed for over 30 years.
 Her training spans the globe and covers the full-spectrum of dance styles with emphasis in classical ballet and Chinese dance.
 Ms. Ho has trained with internationally noted artists in North America and abroad.

 She is widely recognized by her many achievements around the world.
 Anabel has performed, taught, and choreographed throughout Canada and other regions including the U.S.A, China, the United Kingdom, France, Germany, Greece, Netherlands, Poland, and Taiwan.
 Ms. Ho’s credentials include: Associate and Advanced Executant of the Royal Academy of Dance, Fully Registered Teacher of the Royal Academy of Dance, Associate of the Imperial Society Teachers of Dance (London, England) and Acrobatic Arts Certified.